Blog

 1. Faster Fulfilment – Pre-assembled kits reduce the number of picks per order.

-2. Lower Shipping Costs – Kits can be packed more compactly, optimising carton sizes.
+2. Lower Shipping Costs – Kits can be packed more compactly, optimizing carton sizes.

-3. Consistent Quality – Standardised assembly ensures every customer receives the same experience.
+3. Consistent Quality – Standardized assembly ensures every customer receives the same experience.

 4. Better Inventory Control – Fewer SKUs to track in the system.